mariesophiet/master_thesis/docs/developer-information/project-scripts.md

 The Liboqs PQC performance testing utilises a single bash script to conduct the automated benchmarking.
 This script performs CPU speed testing and memory usage profiling for supported KEM and digital signature algorithms.
 It is designed to be run interactively, prompting the user for test parameters such as the machine ID and number of test iterations.

 ### full-liboqs-test.sh
 This script performs fully automated CPU and memory performance benchmarking of the algorithms included in the Liboqs library.
 It runs speed tests using Liboqs' built-in benchmarking binaries and uses Valgrind with the massif tool to capture detailed memory usage metrics for each cryptographic operation.
-The results are stored in dedicated directories, organised by machine ID, and can be parsed later using the project's parsing tools.
+The results are stored in dedicated directories, organised by machine ID.

 The script handles: